 - Mail forwarding from your old home to your new address

-As you can see, there are lots of things to remember, so we hope this list of essentials has you covered and can take the stress out of this wonderful time.
+As you can see, there are many things to remember, so we hope this list of essentials has you covered and can take the stress out of this wonderful time.

-We have also put together a really useful ‘Packing Guide’ that has a very useful checklist in which you can download here.
+We have also put together a handy ‘Packing Guide’ with a very useful checklist which you can download here.

 Good luck with your move from all the Metro Storage Team!